 R O D R O D G E R S

 Rod Rodgers was a second-generation choreographer who worked extensively in modern dance and musical theatre.
 Rodgers, was best known for his development of concert repertoire which explores and celebrates the Black experience.
 Rodgers stated in a 1992 interview with the New York Times that, "when we talk about celebrating the creative struggle of black Americans, we extend that to include not just struggles for freedom and social change, but also struggles to create innovative works."

 Though Rod Rodgers was born in Cleveland, he grew up in Detroit where he studied tap and jazz dance.
-In 1962, at the age of 25, Rodgers moved to New York, where he studied under Eric Hawkins, Mary Anthony, Charles Weidman and Hanya Holm.
-Three years later, in 1965 he became the director of the dance project at Mobilization for Youth, where he created a popular lecture-demonstration program called ''Dance Poems . . .
+In 1962, at the age of 24, Rodgers moved to New York, where he studied under Eric Hawkins, Mary Anthony, Charles Weidman and Hanya Holm.
+A year later, in 1963 he would go on to create the Rod Rodgers Dance Company.
+Two years later, in 1965 he became the director of the dance project at Mobilization for Youth, where he created a popular lecture-demonstration program called ''Dance Poems . . .
 Black, Brown, Negro.''
-A year later, in 1966 he would go on to create the Rod Rodgers Dance Company.

 Choreography & Artistic Work

 In 1967, Rod Rodgers began to draw from his background as a percussionist, and developed a unique, signature suite for his company where the dancers contribute to the musical environment with hand held instruments as they move in space, titled “RHYTHMDANCES”.
 This would become the suite that put Rodgers on the radar of dancers and critics alike.
 Aside from his acclaimed “RHYTHMDANCES”, several of his other major works made fierce social commentary on the Black experience.
 Some of which include, "Victims", "Cameos of Women", and "POETS & PEACEMAKERS”, a multi-arts series of tributes to Black heroes.